aiven/aiven-docs/docs/products/opensearch/howto/set_index_retention_patterns.md

 </TabItem>
 <TabItem value="API" label="API">

-Alternatively, you can use our [API](https://api.aiven.io/doc/) with a request similar to the following:
+Alternatively, you can use the [API](https://api.aiven.io/doc/) with a request similar to the following:

 ```bash